 But people never really change…do they?

 The old me and the new me are in a neverending search for that Magical Answer.
 An absolute truth.
 I’d even settle for a comforting lie if it was convincing enough.
 What I have learned that younger Jessica didn’t know is that there is no panacea.
 No silver bullet.
-No magic fixes.
+I’ve looked–I should know.
 Self-improvement, growth, and a hard look at yourself are the only ways that any of your own bullshit will be fixed.
 Everything else in the world?
 Crapshoot.
 You only have control over yourself.
 That is a fact I have to remind myself of almost daily.
 And honestly, I barely feel in control of myself sometimes.

 I feel more unsettled and unsure lately.
 I have a new job in unfamiliar territory, both literally and figuratively, as far as industry.
 I don’t have an antidote.
 It’s been a month and I don’t feel right still.
 Tennessee feels ugly and dumb.
-Maybe it’s how they handled Covid, maybe it’s the god-awful, horrendous traffic in Middle Tennessee.
-All my pride in being a Tennessean seems to have gone missing.
+Maybe it’s how they handled Covid, maybe it’s the god-awful, horrendous traffic in Middle Tennessee, maybe it’s the cultures and values of my specific community that I never really aligned with.
+All my pride in being a Tennessean seems to have evaporated.

 I wasn’t in a better place mentally in Indiana.
-In fact, due to the pandemic and the temporary nature of our stay in Indiana, I did not make any friends.
-I wasn’t able to volunteer because of Covid, and I didn’t get involved in any activities or group events, at first because of procrastination, but then because of Covid.
+In fact, due to the pandemic and the temporary nature of our stay in Indiana, one could argue it was worse.
+I did not make any friends.
+I wasn’t able to volunteer because of Covid.
+I didn’t get involved in any activities or group events, at first because of procrastination, but then because of Covid.
 Really I could blame everything on Covid and that would be totally valid.
 From a mental and physical standpoint.
 Maybe that’s what the real problem is.
 Covid has changed the way my brain functions and has made me into a whole different person.
 Not the woman who left Tennessee.
 Someone else entirely.

 But…people never really change.
 Do they?